Employment-based immigrationEmployment-based I-485 interview in 2026 (when it is scheduled, what is checked)

 US Immigration • Employment-based AOS • 2026

 Disclaimer.
 This content is for educational purposes only and is not legal advice.
-Outcomes depend on case facts, USCIS office practices, and policy updates.
+Outcomes depend on case facts, field office practices, and policy updates.
 For case-specific strategy, consult a licensed U.S. immigration attorney.

 Practical takeaway: prepare as if the interview will happen.
-If it’s waived, great.
-If it’s scheduled, you avoid last-minute scrambling and reduce the risk of delays.
+If it’s waived, you simply had an easier finish.
+If it’s scheduled, you avoid last-minute scrambling and reduce follow-up risk.

-USCIS does not schedule interviews through a single “yes/no” switch.
-In practice, interviews most often appear because: (1) an officer cannot confirm a key fact from the paper record; (2) the case requires in-person verification of identity or admissibility; or (3) a local office’s risk/quality practice pulls the case into an interview slot.
+USCIS doesn’t flip interviews on/off through a single universal switch.
+In real cases, interviews show up when: (1) a key fact can’t be confirmed from the record; (2) identity/admissibility needs in-person handling; or (3) local office quality/risk workflows pull the case into an interview slot.

 1

-Start of the process.
-Consistency across dates, addresses, status history, and employment matters.
+Consistency across dates, addresses, status history, and employment is the foundation.

 2

 Fingerprints/photo.
-Not an interview, but part of identity verification.
+Not an interview, but part of identity verification and background checks.

 3